ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Majors at University of Vermont

-NOTE: Double majoring may require more work but it can provide an interesting mix of experience that helps students stand out when job searching or applying to grad school.
+NOTE: Declaring a double major may require more work but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to grad school.

 Frequently Asked Questions About University of Vermont

-✅ University of Vermont offers services for students with disabilities.
+✅ University of Vermont does offer services for students with disabilities.

 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

-✅ University of Vermont has distance learning options for students who are interested in taking classes online.
+✅ University of Vermont true for students who are interested in taking classes online.

-✅ University of Vermont offers some credit for Advanced Placement (AP) classes taken in high school.
-Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.
+✅ University of Vermont true Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 Does University of Vermont Have An Honors Program?

-✅ University of Vermont offers an honors program for highly-qualified applicants, and offers a Freshman Honors College.
+✅ University of Vermont true for highly-qualified applicants, and true.
 The Freshman Honors college provides a rich curriculum for highly-motivated first-year students.
 Students must complete a senior project if they are in the Honors Program at University of Vermont.

 Does University of Vermont Require Internships?